GoogleCloudPlatform/cloud-run-hello/testing/README.md

 # Testing for Cloud Run Samples

 A Google Cloud Project is required in order to run the tests in the Cloud Run Samples.
-The project should have the following API's enabled:
+The project should have the following APIs enabled:

 * Cloud Run
 * Cloud Build